wp-plugins/etsy-shop/readme.txt

 == Changelog ==

+= 0.16 =
+* Option to select number of columns to show
+* Option to select a single listing ID
+* Option to height & width of thumbnail
+* Option to choose thumbnail size
+* CSS Update
+* Portion of code from Steague, thanks!

 = 0.15 =
 * Add Option to choose translation language for the content
 * Automatically choose Dollard Sign or Euro sign